A Visit to the Ancient Cliff Dwellings at Mesa Verde National Park

 We visited Mesa Verde in late March which was a good time to avoid the Summer crowds.
 Unfortunately, tours to Cliff Palace and other locales were unavailable at this time of year (the tours run from April through October).
 Also, the Wetherill Mesa Road was closed for the season.
 However, we still got to drive along the Mesa Top Road and see many pit houses, pueblos, and cliff dwellings.

-Your tour starts at the Visitor’s Center, where you can purchase tour tickets, collect Junior Ranger books, and get maps and information.
+Your tour starts at the Visitor’s Center, where you can purchase tickets for tours of Cliff Palace, Balcony House, or Long House; collect Junior Ranger books; and get maps and information.
 It is a 20-mile drive from the visitor’s center to the pit houses and pueblos, so it’s a great idea to stop off before driving into the park.

 After our stop here, we drove into the park.
 It took about 45 minutes to drive the 20 miles through switchback roads.
 The kids worked on their Junior Ranger books during the drive.
 We saw a few hawks during the drive, and caught some breathtaking vistas, too.